home-assistant/developers.home-assistant/docs/core/entity/weather.md

 | pressure | float | `None` | The air pressure in hPa, mbar, inHg or mmHg.
 | wind_bearing | float or string | `None` | The wind bearing in azimuth angle (degrees) or 1-3 letter cardinal direction.
 | wind_speed | int | `None` | The wind speed in m/s, km/h or mi/h.

+Forecast data needs to follow the same unit of measurement as defined for properties where applicable.

 ### Recommended values for state and condition